Why bother about a marketing software trend?

 Improved martech tools—especially AI-powered products—are quickly chipping away at these obstacles, making it simpler to do things like segment customers based on interests or personalize the user experience based on past interactions.

 Next steps: It’s time to take personalization seriously.
-Start by prioritizing data collection and beefing up your customer profiles; then, use AI tools to turn that data into insights and deliver a more personalized experience across email, ads, and other customer-facing channels.
+Start by prioritizing data collection and beefing up your customer profiles; then, use a combination of AI and marketing analytics software to turn that data into insights and deliver a more personalized experience across email, ads, and other customer-facing channels.

 3. A Return to Marketing Basics